aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     -->4:      3]
                 ^

-    Python tells us that the closing `]` on the last line shown does not match the opening `(` on line 2.

-    I will attempt to be give a bit more information.

     The closing square bracket `]` on line 4 does not match the opening parenthesis `(` on line 2.

         2: x = (1,